-Church Recording involves the preparation of a detailed written inventory of the fabric, furnishings and other contents of a church.
-As well as accuracy, it requires an element of investigative research which can be fascinating and rewarding as well as enjoyable.
-Once completed, the record is kept by the Victorian and Albert Museum and other institutions as part of the national archive so it is a very worthwhile exercise.
+Church Recording involves the preparation of a detailed written inventory of the fabric, furnishings and other contents of a church to a national standard set by the Arts Society so that every record produced by an Arts Society group anywhere in the country follows the same format.
+As well as accuracy, it can require an element of research which can be fascinating and rewarding as well as enjoyable.
+Once completed, the record is kept by the Victorian and Albert Museum, English Heritage and other institutions as part of a national archive so it is a very worthwhile exercise.

-The group, which typically numbers fourteen or so usually working in pairs, is presently progressing well with St. Mary’s, Langley, a William Butterfield designed Victorian church in the Oxford Movement style.
+Our new group is continuing with the recording of St. Mary’s, Langley, a William Butterfield designed Victorian church in the Oxford Movement style.
 St. Mary’s is our eighth church.

 If you would like to join us, contact Bruce Rylands, the group leader.
 You would be very welcome and training will be given.